AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Platform licenses: If you’re using a third-party development platform, like Dialogflow or Microsoft Bot Framework, you’d need to pay for a license

-• Programming: Custom development and integration cost, such as paying for WhatsApp API
+• Programming: Custom development and integration costs, such as paying for the WhatsApp API

 • Hosting: Cloud-based or on-premise server costs